sunilksamanta/rest.ts/CONTRIBUTING.md

 If you have any questions about contributing, please create an issue with your question.

-Thank you for contributing to nodejs-ts-auto-rest!
+Thank you for contributing to rest.ts!